lrm2017/SpiralsTrajactory/README.md

 # spiralsTrajactory

+## 注意
-The code for this branch is simply an implementation of both end boundary constraints, and you cannot add inequality path constraints, now branch casADi can add all constraints using the direct collocation method, suggesting code that uses the CasADi branch if needed.
+The code for this branch is simply an implementation of both end boundary constraints, and you cannot add inequality path constraints, now branch casADi can add all constraints using the direct collocation method, suggesting code that uses the <big>**CasADi branch**</big> if needed.

 #### Introdution